IliaIlinich/Algorithms/README.md

 # Algorithms
-This repository includes some important algorithms written in cpp
+This repository includes some important algorithms written in python

 Current algorithms included: